 - If it's only one hand, which hand is it?

 Now, if it was the keyboard causing the problem, both hands would be equally affected.
-So if your pain is restricted to one hand, it's the computer mouse, not the keyboard, that's causing your wrist pain.
+If your pain is restricted to one hand, it's the computer mouse, not the keyboard, that's causing your wrist pain.

 When mice were first invented, most commands were still keyboard shortcuts.
 You used your mouse rarely - you'd grab, move and click, then bring your hand back to the keyboard to continue typing.
 The mouse was never designed to be held continually - which is something many people do these days.

-Take a look at the picture.
+Take a look at the picture below.
 Can you see the angle between the wrist and the hand?
-That's a major cause of wrist pain.
+That's the major cause of wrist pain.

 An Ergonomic Mouse?

-Be cautious about buying an ergonomic mouse.
-Many are larger and higher than a conventional mouse.
-Remember, it's the angle between your wrist and hand that's the biggest problem, so having a taller mouse will make the angle even worse, so it's the last thing you want!
+Be cautious about buying an ergonomic mouse, because many are larger and higher than a conventional mouse.
+Remember, it's the angle between your wrist and hand that's the biggest problem - having a taller mouse will make the angle even worse, so it's the last thing you want!

 Don't assume the worst!
 If you over-use your muscles (at an aerobics class for instance) they get sore and inflamed - and if you don't allow enough recovery time before exercising again, you"ll end up with an injury.
 The same thing happens with your wrist - you work it for hours every day, and overnight isn't enough time for it to recover.
 So it may not be carpal tunnel.

 - change your desk setup including the way you sit